renpet-hhh/vidata/README.md

     `NODE_ENV=development` is correct, but `NODE_ENV = development` and `NODE_ENV="development"` are NOT

-3. Run `npm install` to install the dependencies
-4. Run `mongod` in a shell (install if you don't have it)
 5. Run `npm start`
 6. Go to `http://localhost:PORT/` where PORT is the port number defined in the .env file